Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 5.1 Access and parking

-The Cirque du Fer-à-Cheval is accessible by car from Samoëns (15 min), Cluses (30 min), or Geneva (1h30).
-A paid parking is available at the entrance to the site (€7 per day in high season).
+The Cirque du Fer-à-Cheval is accessible by car from Samoëns (15 min), Cluses (30 min) or Geneva (1h30).
+A paid parking lot is available at the site entrance (€7 per day in high season).
 From the parking lot, allow 20 to 30 minutes walking to reach the start of the trails.
-See the Cirque du Fer à Cheval parking guide
+See the parking guide for the Cirque du Fer à Cheval

 5.2 Accommodations in Sixt-Fer-à-Cheval and surroundings

 It is easy to find lodging near the site, in the valley.
-Nearby you can find:
+Nearby options include:

 The villages of Samoëns, Morillon, or Verchaix also offer many lodging options.